How do I choose a plan type?

 What is an HMO?

 An HMO (Health Maintenance Organization) plan gives you personal care from a set network of doctors and hospitals.
-Out-of-Network care is still covered in urgent or emergency situations or when a physician submits a referral or authorization.
+Out-of-Network care is still covered in urgent or emergency situations or with an approved prior authorization.
 Members choose a primary care provider (PCP) to coordinate care.
 The PCP can also refer members to a specialist, if the specialist requires a referral.

 What is a PPO?